LAST UPDATED: April 25, 2019

 PUBLISHED ON April 25, 2019

-There are many ways to keep your vehicle looking shiny and new, including using a spray wax.
-If you want to detail your car without wasting too much time and money, a waxing spray can do the job.
-It can be used in between paste applications and isn't difficult to apply.
-Check out our spray-on car wax reviews for the top brands on the market.
+There are several ways to keep your vehicle shiny and new looking.
+If you want to detail your car or truck without spending a lot of time and money in the process, a spray wax can do the job quite well.
+You can use it in between paste applications, and it isn't difficult to apply.
+Check out our spray-on car wax buying guide below for the top brands on the market.

 Why Trust Us